Challenging a parking ticket - PCN

 Getting a PCN for a vehicle you no longer own.

-The most likely reason is that you are the registered keeper of the vehicle with the Driver and Vehicle Licensing Agency (DVLA).
+If you rceive a PCN for a vehicle you no longer own, the most probable reason is that you are still listed as the registered keeper of the vehicle with the Driver and Vehicle Licensing Agency (DVLA).
 The registered keeper of the vehicle at the time a PCN is issued is responsible for the PCN.
+In such circumstances, it's essential to make a represenation to CPS, providing evidence that you no longer own the vehicle.
+Simultaneously, ensure that you inform the DVLA of the change in ownership to update their records accordingly.